RxLaboratory/Duik/src-docs/docs/advanced/performance.md

 - When using shape layers as controllers, you can disable the guides on the controllers (the dashed lines representing the IK) in the effects of the controller.
 It's better to use raster controllers though (and in this case, there are no guides at all).

 - When you deactivate the IK and animate in FK, the performance is usually better, and FK animation is actually easier than IK.

-Wheel (curved motion)

-The default Wheel automation is very light won’t be any problem.
-But be careful with the curve mode, as it needs to compute the trajectory of the wheel on all the previous frames of the composition.
-At the end of a long composition, this can be very heavy.

 ### Kleaner (simulated)